PoinT GOResearch

 research

-Isokinetic Strength Assessment in Sports Applications
+Isokinetic Strength Assessment in Sports: Applications and Limitations

 research

-Post-Tetanic Potentiation Mechanisms and Training Research
+Post-Tetanic Potentiation: Mechanisms and Training Applications

 research